Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Providentia System Architecture

-We add tracking capabilities to our GM-PHD filter by extending it with ideas taken from Panta et al.~\cite{panta2009data}.
-In particular, we make use of the tree structure that naturally arises in the GM-PHD filter recursion and appropriate track management methods.
-With the resulting tracker we track the measurements of each sensor in parallel.
-For motion and sensor models, we use a standard constant velocity kinematic model~\cite{schoeller2020constant} and a zero-mean Gaussian white noise observation model, respectively.
-All parameters for our sensor and scenario specifications were tuned empirically.
-To fuse the tracked data from different sensors and measurement points, we adapt the method from Vasic et al.~\cite{vasic2015collaborative} that is based on generalized covariance intersection~\cite{mahler2000optimal}.
+To fuse the tracked data from different sensors and measurement points, we adapt the method from \citet{vasic2015collaborative} that is based on generalized covariance intersection~\citep{mahler2000optimal}.
 In order to ensure scalability and easy extension of our system setup, we implement a hierarchical data fusion concept, in which we first perform independent local sensor fusion at each measurement point leading to vehicle tracklets.
 Second-level fusion of all measurement points is then performed on the backend.
 This step generates the consistent model of the whole highway scene covered by our system, that we refer to as the digital twin.

-It is transformed to GPS coordinates depending on the application it is communicated to.
+Switching between different fusion set-ups is possible, depending on the sensors that should be used.
+Apart from fusing all sensors, there are the possibilities to only fuse the cameras or to only fuse the radars.
+With this, the system can be adapted to different situations like changing lighting conditions, where the different sensor types complement each other in different proportions.
+At night for example, our system switches to only using the radars.